pdledger/hpfem-mpt/README.md

 The provided program computes the MPT for a given object computed by solving 3 vectorial transmission problems simultaneously using hpfem [1,2].
 This involves scaling the object and generating a mesh for the same shaped unit-sized conducting permeable object placed in a large non-conducting domain with the truncation domain set a large distance from the object.
 The domain needs to be discretised by an unstructured tetrahedral mesh, which should be done externally.
 Reading meshes generated from Netgen are currently supported.

-The hpfem method uses a Nedelec (H(curl)) conforming hierarchic finite element basis.
+The hpfem method uses a N\'ed\'elec (H(curl)) conforming hierarchic finite element basis [3].
 This allows for the coarse meshes and the increasing of the polynomial degree to ensure convergence (p-refinement).
 In the case of smooth solutions, p-refinement leads to exponential convergence of the solution (and the MPT coefficients).

-To solve the resulting 3 linear systems a pre-conditioned GMRES solver using a block-diagonal Jacobi preconditioner, built from different block of the hpfem basis is employed and leads to rapid convergence of the solution for each problem.
+To solve the resulting 3 linear systems a pre-conditioned GMRES solver using a block-diagonal Jacobi preconditioner [4], built from different block of the hpfem basis, is employed and leads to rapid convergence of the solution for each problem.

 Once the system is solved the MPT is computed and displayed in the command window.